qase-tms/reporters/src/js/syntax/syntax-playwright.md

 ### Ignore
 ---
 If this method is added, the reporter will exclude the test’s result from the report sent to Qase.
-While the test will still executed by Playwright, its result will not be considered by the reporter.
+While the test will still executed by Playwright, its result will not be reported to Qase.

 ```js
 {{#include ../code/playwright/ignore.spec.js:syntax}}